jiaxuwu/jiaxuwu.github.io/about.md

 My name is **Jiaxu Wu**, and now I am a PhD student of plant biology at Université Laval, Quebec, Canada.
 My current focuses on understanding the clubroot resistance in canola through a multidisciplinary approaches that encompasses genetics, biochemistry, and bioinformatics.
 Our primary objective is to assist the Canadian canola industry in effectively managing clubroot disease while maintaining sustainability.
 On this website, I will provide regular updates about my research project and share relevant news and developments.

-You can find my full CV here.
+You can find my full CV here (as of Sep 2023).

 I am working in the Prof. Edel Pérez López's lab ([Edelab](https://edelabcriv.com/)), who is my PhD supervisor.